-Further information, help and advice can be found on the Scottish Government's Ready Scotland website.
+Further information, help and advice can be found at Scottish Government's Ready Scotland.

 Winter weather can be severe and can quickly disrupt our lives.
 Being aware and better prepared can help us, our families and our communities to stay safe, warm and healthy throughout the winter months.